External Login - API

 Configure

-Configure a external login authentication method to call your API in FoxIDs Control Client.
+Configure an external login authentication method to call your API in FoxIDs Control Client.

 Optionally click Show advanced in the top right corner of the configuration section to customized the login UI.